bxparks/AceSegment/README.md

 on a seven-segment LED display, although some of the characters will necessarily be crude given the limited number of segments.
 The `CharWriter` contains a [mapping of ASCII](https://github.com/dmadison/LED-Segment-ASCII) characters to seven-segment bit patterns.
-On platforms that support it (ATmega and ESP8266), the bit pattern array is stored in flash memory to conserve static memory.
+On platforms that support it (AVR and ESP8266), the bit pattern array is stored in flash memory to conserve static memory.

-The public methods of this class looks like thid:
+The public methods of this class looks like this:

 ```C++
 class CharWriter {